 wget and then install it using the

 Load the MySQL download page in your web browser.
 Find the Download button in the lower-right corner and click through to the next page.
 This page will prompt you to log in or sign up for an Oracle web account.
-We can skip that and instead look for the link that says No thanks, just start my download.
+You can skip that and find the link that says No thanks, just start my download.
 Right-click the link and select Copy Link Address (this option may be worded differently, depending on your browser).

-Now we’re going to download the file.
-On your server, move to a directory you can write to.
-Download the file using
+Now you’re going to download the file.
+On your server, move to a directory you can write to, such as the temporary

 - cd /tmp

-The file should now be downloaded in our current directory.
-List the files to make sure:
+The file should now be downloaded in your current directory.
+List the files to confirm:

 - sudo dpkg -i mysql-apt-config*

 During the installation, you’ll be presented with a configuration screen where you can specify which version of MySQL you’d prefer, along with an option to install repositories for other MySQL-related tools.
 The defaults will add the repository information for the latest stable version of MySQL and nothing else.
-This is what we want, so use the down arrow to navigate to the
+This is what we will choose for our purposes, so use the down arrow to navigate to the

 Ok menu option and hit